 I also love the more old-school folk feel of this song, semi-reminiscent of Bob Dylan.
 Even though this is Taylor’s take on a “folk album” there still isn’t any other song that feels quite as folksy as “betty.”
 The guitar, the harmonica, the bouncy feel paired with sadder lyrics… there’s just this humble singing-around-a-campfire feel we don’t get from any other folklore track and I absolutely love it.
 It makes me wish there was more harmonica on other songs.

 Actual Review: This is another one of my favorites.
 I love its ability to feel, well… peaceful while still conveying the anxiety that true peace is unattainable.
 There’s just something so raw and real here, even above and beyond what we can typically expect from Taylor’s work, especially post-1989.
 In one song, Taylor is simultaneously able to celebrate where her relationship is at now and yet also worry that it can’t go any further.
 She’s both proud of everything she has to offer her partner, yet anxious about all the ways in which she could be holding her partner back.
 It feels tranquil, yet also more complex than that and you can feel other tensions bubbling beneath the surface.
-It’s another one of those songs that feels unique to Taylor yet universal to all couples’ struggles.
+It’s another one of those wonderfully paradoxical songs that feels unique to Taylor yet universal to all couples’ struggles.
 It’s Taylor doing what she does best, with just the right amount of production to let those great lyrics be the star of the show.

 Actual Review: Next to “mirrorball” this one might just be the most “meh” song on the record.
 I’ve listened to the album probably close to 10 times now, if not more.
 Through all that, I’ve been waiting for this song to grow on me, and it just hasn’t.
 Part of that might just be that I think “peace” would’ve made a much better closing track, and “hoax” is just kind of sitting here, feeling like a bit of an afterthought.
 All that said, “hoax” is still a good song.
 It’s a perfectly well-executed take on that quiet, melancholy introspection we’ve seen on so many of the other folklore songs.
 But unfortunately that might be part of the problem.
 We’re at the very end of the record, and “hoax” isn’t really giving us anything we didn’t hear in the first 15 songs.
-Probably still at least a 7/10, but I also feel like you could’ve left this song off or made some one-off bonus track on a special edition, and the rest of the album would still be just as strong.
+Probably still at least a 7/10, but I also feel like you could’ve left this song off or made it some one-off bonus track on a special edition, and the rest of the album would still be just as strong.